 OK so that’s the definition for the Chiropractors’ Association of Australia so what’s the simple answer.

 So a subluxation is a change in spinal or other joint function that impacts negatively on nerve function in the body.
 This interference can result in poorer nerve supply to what ever is at the end of the nerve.
 That may include muscles, skin, organs and other parts of the body.
-The best way to explain it is to look at the video on our homepage.

 More often than not subluxations are present in the spine for longer than you may feel them.
 Much like cavities in teeth.